 Exit bcta,un API_Supervisor

-Because the continuation address is specified in the SRB, code using a sequence of Supervisor calls is quite difficult to read and understand.
+Because the continuation address is specified in the SRB, code using a sequence of Supervisor calls can be difficult to read and understand.

 I/O ports